Rituals Between Death and Burial

 Physical guarding is designed to protect the body.
 Originally, this was protection from animals, body thieves, and others who might try to violate the body in some way.
 Much of these concerns are not relevant today but they may play a role in other kinds of physical protection.
 Body mix-ups have occurred.
 There is a role for shomrim to play in confirming identification and maintaining a chain of custody.
 Ideally, a shomer would check the identification tags of the body and the casket, and verify with the funeral home logs, and then confirm identification with the name of the person they received with their shomer assignment.

 Shmirah is also about guarding the spirit of the person who has died.
 It is a process of soul guiding; in the hours and days after a death, the deceased hovers in close proximity of the body.
 Reading of Psalms during the time of shmirah is designed to help the soul move on.
+Some prefer to call it “accompaniment” as we are ensuring that the soul does not feel alone during this time in which it is adjusting to not having a body.
+It is traditionally done from the time of death until burial.

 But what does that mean?
 How can a person reading Psalms in the presence of a dead body help the soul in transition?
 Many feel the process is quite simple: think of soul guiding as a contemplative nonverbal communication between the world of the living and the realm of the non-material soul.
 Sitting in front of the deceased, reciting Psalms, one should hold an attitude of a loving connection with the person who has died.
 In the heart and in the mind, imagine sending a message that says “It’s okay to leave this material world behind and move on.”